RaspberryPiFoundation/python-build-hat/docs/buildhat/motor.rst

 Motor
 =====

-Motors from he LEGO® Education SPIKE™ portfolio have an integrated rotation sensor (encoder) and can be positioned 1-degree accuracy.
-The encoders which can be queried to find the current position of the motor with respect to a 'zero' mark shown on the motor itself.
-Other motors without encodes will report a 0 value if queried.
+LEGO® Technic™ motors from the LEGO® Education SPIKE™ portfolio have an integrated rotation sensor (encoder) and can be positioned with 1-degree accuracy.
+The encoders can be queried to find the current position of the motor with respect to a 'zero' mark shown on the motor itself.
+Other motors without encoders will report a 0 value if queried.

 |location_link1|